pravega/flink-connectors/documentation/src/docs/quickstart.md

 Use appropriate version as necessary.
 The snapshot versions are published to [`jcenter`](https://oss.jfrog.org/artifactory/jfrog-dependencies/io/pravega/pravega-connectors-flink_2.11/) repository and the release artifacts are available in [`Maven Central`](https://mvnrepository.com/artifact/io.pravega/pravega-connectors-flink_2.11) repository.

-Alternatively, we could build and publish the connector project to local maven repository by following the below steps and make use of that version as your application dependency.
+Alternatively, we could build and publish the connector artifacts to local maven repository by executing the following command and make use of that version as your application dependency.

 ```
 ./gradlew clean install